Microsoft PlayReady

 We truly appreciate Microsoft stance on the topic - it goes along our initial plan, it also clears some doubts at our end (to disclose or not, to what extent, with whom, etc.).

 Partial disclosure (without the release of source codes for MSPR toolkit, reverse engineering helpers and logs for MSPR operation and PlayReady / STB SSL / device root key secrets in particular) took place on Dec 10, 2022.
+Non-functional (without any secrets / credentials) source codes were released on May 06, 2024.

 PlayReady client certifications / evaluations